wadelau/wadelau.github.io/hanjst/hanjst-seo.md

 It is the same issue that plain contents in Hanjst-based pages are not welcome to search engine.
 So the resolution is the same one: try to print more plain contents and mimic as a pure HTML.

-All other measures are welcome to be appended and talked here.
+All other measures are welcome to be appended and talked about here.

 ---